-- If your college/institution is already aligned with the CAP 8 course outlines and you are interested in updating your courses to the revised outlines that now include the TPE content, please complete this quick contact form and the CAP team will reach out to help you determine what kind of support you might need.
+If your college/institution is interested in updating your courses to the revised outlines that now include the TPE content, please send an inquiry to June Millovich or MaryBeth Miller, and the CAP team will reach out to help you determine what kind of support you might need.

 - Child Growth and Development

 - Child, Family and Community

 - Principles and Practices of Teaching Young Children

 - Observation and Assessment

 - Teaching in a Diverse Society

 The MOE Modules for the Administration and Adult Supervision courses are shared in one course on Canvas Commons.
 The Commons Course name is CAP MOEs for Administration and Supervision and the Course Tile Image is a mug with the word "Preschool" on it: